kubedb/docs/docs/guides/singlestore/quickstart/quickstart.md

 ## Find Available SingleStoreVersion

 When you have installed KubeDB, it has created `SinglestoreVersion` crd for all supported SingleStore versions.
-Check it by using the following command,
+Check it by using the `kubectl get singlestoreversions` command.
+You can also use `sdbv` shorthand instead of `singlestoreversions`.

 ```bash
 $ kubectl get singlestoreversions